Atlantic,

 without the cold winters of the rest of the continental climate zone.

-The climate of eastern and south-eastern France is particularly
+The climate of eastern and southern France is particularly

 is the dry east wind that can blow over from central Europe; in winter